Financial Aid Satisfactory Academic Progress Policy

 Minimum Cumulative GPA Requirements

-Students must also successfully complete and pass 67% of all courses they attempt.
+Students must also successfully complete and pass 67% or 2/3 of all courses they attempt.
 Grades of A, B, C, D, F, P, S, W, AW, WP, WF, I, N, NA, NP, X, and U are all considered attempted hours.
 All transfer hours are included in this calculation.

 At the end of each semester, the Department of Information Technology will provide the Financial Aid Office with a list of students, attempted hours, completed hours, and cumulative GPA.
 This is what is used to determine SAP.
 Academic progress will be reviewed at the end of each academic year to determine future eligibility.
 Only classes a student is enrolled in after the 10th day of class will be considered.
 Connors State College may disburse a Pell grant, Loan, etc. to an eligible student ONLY after we determine that the student has met SAP for the payment period.
 If a student fails to meet SAP, they will receive an email from the financial aid office stating they have lost eligibility.
 The email used when filling out the FAFSA will be the email used to contact the student and receive official communication.